william-galvin/chess/README.md

 ## Project Structure
 There are two main components to this project.
 The first is the actual chess-playing logic, which is in `src/main.rs`.
 (More on that below.)

 The second, larger but arguably less interesting, part is the neural networks written in PyTorch.
 If it looks suspiciously like the code in `data` was lifted directly from tutorials and forums and whatnot, it's probably because it was.
-Many of the design choices in this section are arbitrary, too—if you ask me, *Why are there $x$ layers instead of $y$?* Or, *How did you pick that activation function?* Or, *What's up with specifically 15 epochs?* I won't have a good answer.
+Many of the design choices in this section are arbitrary, too—if you ask me, *Why are there x layers instead of y?* Or, *How did you pick that activation function?* Or, *What's up with specifically 15 epochs?* I won't have a good answer.

 ## Neural Networks
 ### Acknowledgements